initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 ---
 layout: post
-bannercolor: "lime accent-4"
+bannercolor: "red dark-2"
-title:  "Programmatic Queries using JPA Criteria API"
+title:  "Programmatic Criteria Queries using JPA Criteria API"
 date:   2019-02-11
 meta: "Criteria Queries in JPA are type-safe and portable way of fetching data.
-It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data."
+It provides methods such as Criteria Join, Fetch Join, aggregate functions and sub queries to fetch data."
 excerpt: "Criteria Queries in JPA are type-safe and portable way of fetching data.
-It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data."
+It provides methods such as Criteria Join, Fetch Join, aggregate functions and sub queries to fetch data."
 category: jpa
 comments: true
 author: "sheikh irshad"